Azure/Azure-Sentinel/Solutions/Azure Active Directory/Playbooks/Revoke-AADSignInSessions/readme.md

 ## Prerequisites
+1. Assign Microsoft Sentinel Responder role to the managed identity.
+To do so, choose Identity blade under Settings of the Logic App.

-- You will need to grant User.ReadWrite.All permissions to the managed identity.
+2. You will need to grant User.ReadWrite.All permissions to the managed identity.
 Run the following code replacing the managed identity object id.
 You find the managed identity object id on the Identity blade under Settings for the Logic App.
 ```powershell
 $MIGuid = "<Enter your managed identity guid here>"
 $MI = Get-AzureADServicePrincipal -ObjectId $MIGuid